 How to winterize an above ground pool with a sand filter.

-Sand Filter: You will need to turn your multiport valve to the “Winterize” option.
+Sand Filter: Turn your multiport valve to the “Winterize” option.
 Next, remove the drain plug to allow the filter to drain completely.

-Ideally, you should store your sand filter indoors during the winter if possible.
-Sand filters can be heavy, so you can leave it outdoors – just remember to remove all the drain plugs and ideally cover it.
+Ideally, you should store your sand filter indoors during the winter.
+However, since sand filters can be heavy, you can leave them outdoors—just remember to remove all the drain plugs and ideally cover them.

 Cartridge Filter: Drain the cartridge before rinsing it off with a hose.
-A cartridge filter is best stored indoors with the valves left open.
+Cartridge filters are best stored indoors with the valves left open.

-DE Filter (Diatomaceous Earth): Drain the filter before rinsing off the grids with a hose.
+DE Filter (Diatomaceous Earth): Drain the filter with a hose before rinsing the grids.
 This will remove any leftover D.E.
 Again, the valves should be left open.

 Top Tip: Store all drain plugs together in the pump basket.
 This will make it easier for you when it’s time to place them back in the pipes.